-751. (251.)
-Seminar in Rhetorical Criticism (3) Major systems of speech criticism.
-Special attention to measuring the effectiveness of a given piece of discourse in terms of actuality and potentiality 775.
-Seminar in Intercultural Communication (3) I, II Analysis of cultural influences on human communication acts.
+Theories of communication; communication models, codes, perception and effects.
+750. Seminar in Rhetorical Theory (3) Leading figures in rhetorical theory from Plato to contemporary theorists.
+Special attention given to the application of theory to public address.
+751. Seminar in Rhetorical Criticism (3) Major systems of speech criticism.
+Special attention to measuring the effectiveness of a given piece of discourse in terms of actuality and potentiality.
+775. Seminar in Intercultural Communication (3) I, II Prerequisite: Speech Communication 475.

+Analysis of cultural influences on human communication acts.
 Emphasis on cultural values, perception, social organizations, language and nonverbal codes.
-Case studies of rhetorical events which illustrate rhetorical theory.
-Maximum credit six units 780.
-(280.)
-Seminar in Public Address (3) 790.
-(290.)
-Seminar in Experimental Procedures in Speech Communication (3) Prerequisites: Credit or concurrent registration in Speech Communication 592 and 700.
+780. Seminar in Public Address (3) Case studies of rhetorical events which illustrate rhetorical theory.
+May be repeated with new content.
+See class schedule for specific content.
+Maximum credit six units applicable on a master's degree.
+790. Seminar in Experimental Procedures in Speech Communication (3) Prerequisites: Credit or concurrent registration in Speech Communication 592 and 700.
 Examination and evaluation of appropriate experimental procedures and traditional methods; special problems in research design.
-308 / Speech Communication 791.
-(291.)
-Seminar in Group Discussion Theory (3) Prerequisite: Speech Communication 391.
+791. Seminar in Group Communication (3) Prerequisite: Speech Communication 391.

 A study of descriptive and experimental literature on group discussion covering such topics as interaction, leadership, and means of evaluation.

-792. (292.)
-Seminar in Persuasion (3) I, II Prerequisite: Speech Communication 592.
+792. Seminar in Persuasion (3) I, II

+Prerequisite: Speech Communication 592.

 Contemporary theories and models of persuasion, methods of assessing persuasive effect, and analysis of research literature.

-798. (298.)
-Special Study (1-3) Cr/NC
+798. Special Study (1-3) Cr/NC

 Individual study.
 Maximum credit six units.

-Prerequisite: Consent of staff, to be arranged with department chairman and instructor.
+Prerequisite: Consent of staff, to be arranged with department chair and instructor.
 799A.
-(299.)
 Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.
 799B.
-Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
+Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.